Server Settings

 In case you do not want to use the Customer CA, you can upload up to two of your own certificates.

-You may leverage SCEPman Certificate Master to generate a server certificate for you.
-Please follow those steps:
+Please follow these steps to leverage SCEPman Certificate Master to generate a new server certificate:

 Navigate to your SCEPman Certificate Master web portal.